sheplecjs/sampqle/README.md

 # SampQLe

-A synthetic multi-table SQL sample.
-With SDV [Synthetic Data Vaut](https://sdv.dev) models , a set of basic example values and relationships is expanded to a less trivial size.
+A set of SQL samples arranging and querying databases of synthetic data.
+With SDV [Synthetic Data Vaut](https://sdv.dev) models, a set of basic example values and relationships is expanded to a less trivial size.
 A number of sample scripts are included to demonstrate queries with potential analytical value.
+Currently a multi-table database mimicking tables related to an ecommerce business and a timeseries example based on a frame of currency exchange rates.

-The default schema looks like this:
+The default schema of the ecommerce database looks like this:

 ![Default Schema](default_schema.svg)